Housing Officer

 • Tasks: Manage properties and deliver essential housing services to support residents' independence.

-• Company: Join a historic organisation dedicated to providing safe, affordable housing for women since 1920.
+• Company: Join a passionate organisation dedicated to providing safe, affordable housing for women in London.

 • Benefits: Enjoy hybrid working, a supportive team environment, and the chance to make a real impact.

-• Why this job: Be part of a mission-driven team that empowers women and fosters community engagement.
+• Why this job: Be part of a mission-driven team that empowers women and promotes equality in housing.

-• Qualifications: Customer service experience is key; housing knowledge is a plus but not mandatory.
+• Qualifications: Customer service experience is key; housing knowledge is a plus but not essential.

-• Other info: This is a permanent role with a salary of £37,120 per annum.
+• Other info: This role offers a permanent contract with a competitive salary and opportunities for growth.

 We’re looking for a dedicated Housing Officer to join a small, passionate team making a big difference in women’s lives across West London.